eonx-com/easy-monorepo/packages/EasyApiPlatform/docs/config.md

 ## Configuration files

 For Symfony applications, the EasyApiPlatform configuration file can be written in YAML, XML, or PHP format.
 It should be placed under the `config/packages` directory with a name like `easy_api_platform.<format>`.
 The root node of the configuration must be named `easy_api_platform`.

-If you're using [Symfony Flex][https://flex.symfony.com/], the `config/packages/easy_api_platform.yaml` configuration file will be automatically created for you.

 ## Configuration options